Athi-Matyumza/Embedded_Systems-Timers_and_SPI/README.md

 # Embedded Systems II: Timers and SPI

 ## Overview
-This practical guide provides a brief recap of interfacing with basic board components, including LEDs and pushbuttons, on the STM32 microcontroller.
+This project guide provides a brief recap of interfacing with basic board components, including LEDs and pushbuttons, on the STM32 microcontroller.
 The focus of this practical is to explore the use of timers in embedded systems, which play a crucial role in tasks such as time display, countdowns, and scheduling operations in various appliances like microwaves, ovens, and dishwashers.

 ## Contents
 1. **LEDs and Pushbuttons Recap:** A brief review of interfacing with LEDs and pushbuttons on the STM32 board.